Noah-K7/sbg/README.md

 **1. Prerequisites:**

 - Ensure you have python installed.
+This project requires Python 3.11 or later.
 You can download python from the [offical website.](https://www.python.org/downloads/)

 - Make sure you have pip installed.
 It usually comes with python, but you can check by running `pip` in your terminal or command prompt.